 Thai Healing Massage is not just a fancy name for Thai Massage.
-It has a very specific meaning, at least in the context of our training school, Thai Healing Massage Academy.
+It has a very specific meaning, at least in the context of our training school, Thai Healing Massage Academy

-There is no other place with such a concentration of Thai Massage anywhere else that I have seen.
-And I have been all over Thailand.
+There is no other place with such a concentration of Thai Massage anywhere else that I have seen – and I have been all over Thailand.

-In Massage, Quantity does not equal quality
+In Thai Massage, quantity does not equal quality

-Cookie cutter sessions with extra pressure for “therapy”
+Cookie cutter sessions with extra pressure for ‘therapy’

 The therapists often do many sessions in a row without a break.
-They frequently chat with each other, answer their mobile phones during the massage.
+They frequently chat with each other, and even answer their mobile phones during the massage.

-If you ask for any specific work, they will always tell you that they can do it, but you still end up getting the same one-size-fits-all session with a couple of minutes thrown in on the area that you requested.
-The “therapy” generally consists of just pressing harder.
+But in most cases, you still end up getting the same one-size-fits-all session with a few minutes thrown in on the area that you requested.
+The ‘therapy’ generally consists of just pressing harder.

 Mainstream Thai Massage has gone wide, but not deep

 The reason for this is that Thai Massage in Thailand has moved from a traditional healing method to a tourist attraction and sometimes a thinly veiled disguise for providing additional services that have little to do with therapy.

 For many therapists in Thailand, this is nothing more than a relatively well-paid job that can be learned fairly quickly.